-As per KRS 65A.010(4)(a), the Library Board approves all fines and fees that are charged by the library.
-Fees that are charged by an outside vendor for services that are rendered at the library (for example, copier fees) are not set by the library and are not approved by the Library Board.
+As per KRS 65A.010(4)(a), the Board of Trustees approves all fines and fees that are charged by the library.
+Fees that are charged by an outside vendor for services that are rendered at the library (for example, copier fees) are not set by the library and are not approved by the Board of Trustees.